-Table 13-15 presents the monthly balance of planning period FTR auction cleared FTRs for 2023 by trade type, organization type and FTR direction.
-Financial entities purchased 81.3 percent of prevailing flow FTRs, down 0.1 percentage points, and 91.6 percent of counter flow FTRs, up 0.8 percentage points, from 2022, with the result that financial entities purchased 86.2 percent, up 0.4 percentage points, of all prevailing and counter flow FTR buy bids in the monthly balance of planning period FTR auction for 2023.
+Table 13-15 presents the monthly balance of planning period FTR auction cleared FTRs for the first ten months of the 2023/2024 planning period by trade type, organization type and FTR direction.
+Financial entities purchased 80.3 percent of prevailing flow FTRs, down 1.0 percentage points, and 91.6 percent of counter flow FTRs, up 0.2 percentage points, from the 2022/2023 planning period, with the result that financial entities purchased 85.4 percent, down 0.8 percentage points, of all prevailing and counter flow FTR buy bids in the monthly balance of planning period FTR auction for the first ten months of the 2023/2024 planning period.